 Walnut Hill Park painting competition

 Artists (18 and older) may depict the park from any view they choose, in any medium they prefer.
 Size of the artwork is up to the artist, up to 52 inches in length or width.
-Applicants must email their name, title, dimensions, and medium to Lindsay Behrens, Studio Arts Educator, at [email protected] by Monday, December 4, 2017.
+Applicants must email their name, title, dimensions, an image of their work, and medium to [email protected] (subject line: Walnut Hill Painting) by Tuesday, February 1, 2022.
 The receiving date for works will follow.
-Artist Paul Baylock will judge the entries.
-The winning entry will be displayed during Nor’Easter, the NBMAA’s annual juried Member’s exhibition in Summer 2018.
+The winning entry will be displayed during Nor’Easter, the NBMAA’s annual juried Member’s exhibition in Summer 2022.